 This is what is sometimes referred to as investing in line with your values.
 Investors screen companies in or out of a portfolio based on set criteria.
-Today, more than US$19 trillion in assets around the world are invested into dedicated SRI strategies.
-That's up more than 30% since 2016.
+As of 2020, almost US$16 trillion in assets around the world were invested into negative/exclusionary screening.
 2

 3. Impact investing

 Here the focus is on investing in companies and projects that intend to generate a measurable positive social or environmental impact – alongside a financial return.
 For example, an investor seeking returns could invest their capital in a project that assists underserved communities through support for low- and moderate-income home buyers, affordable rental housing units, small business administration loans and economic development.

 By 2020, 75% of women and 70% of men reported an interest in RI.
 That’s up from 64% of women and 57% of men in 2018.
 Of all the generations of investors, young people remain at the forefront of RI.
 More than 80% reported interest in RI, according to a recent report by the Responsible Investment Association.3 This trend signals a bright future for responsible investment.
 Millennials’ incomes are rising.
 And, they are poised to inherit US$30 trillion in the decades ahead.4